Nasdaq, Inc. (NASDAQ:NDAQ) Shares Sold by Mirae Asset Global Investments Co. Ltd.

-Nasdaq (NASDAQ:NDAQ – Get Rating) last posted its quarterly earnings data on Wednesday, October 19th.
-The financial services provider reported $0.68 EPS for the quarter, beating the consensus estimate of $0.65 by $0.03.
-Nasdaq had a net margin of 19.25% and a return on equity of 21.14%.
-The business had revenue of $890.00 million during the quarter, compared to analyst estimates of $884.15 million.
-During the same quarter last year, the firm posted $0.59 earnings per share.
-The business’s revenue for the quarter was up 6.2% compared to the same quarter last year.
-On average, analysts predict that Nasdaq, Inc. will post 2.65 EPS for the current year.
+Nasdaq (NASDAQ:NDAQ – Get Rating) last issued its quarterly earnings data on Wednesday, October 19th.
+The financial services provider reported $0.68 earnings per share for the quarter, beating analysts’ consensus estimates of $0.65 by $0.03.
+Nasdaq had a return on equity of 21.14% and a net margin of 19.25%.
+The business had revenue of $890.00 million for the quarter, compared to the consensus estimate of $884.15 million.
+During the same period last year, the business earned $0.59 EPS.
+The firm’s revenue was up 6.2% compared to the same quarter last year.
+Equities research analysts forecast that Nasdaq, Inc. will post 2.65 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 16th.
-Stockholders of record on Friday, December 2nd will be paid a $0.20 dividend.
-This represents a $0.80 annualized dividend and a dividend yield of 1.43%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 16th.
+Investors of record on Friday, December 2nd will be paid a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.43%.
 Nasdaq’s payout ratio is 35.45%.

 Nasdaq, Inc operates as a technology company that serves capital markets and other industries worldwide.
 The Market Technology segment includes anti financial crime technology business, which offers Nasdaq Trade Surveillance, a SaaS solution for brokers and other market participants to assist them in complying with market rules, regulations, and internal market surveillance policies; Nasdaq Automated Investigator, a cloud-deployed anti-money laundering tool; and Verafin, a SaaS technology provider of anti-financial crime management solutions.